• Skip to Content

 Degree Progress

-By the end of the first semester, students should have completed at least 9 hours of coursework towards degree completion.
+• By the end of the first semester, full time students should have completed at least 9 hours of coursework towards degree completion.

-By the end of the third semester students should have completed at least 24 hours of coursework towards degree completion, formed a project advisory committee, and have submitted a project proposal and gained approval from his or her committee to undertake the project in the last term of attendance.
+• By the end of the third semester, full time students should have completed at least 24 hours of coursework towards degree completion, formed a project advisory committee, have submitted a project proposal and gained approval from their committee to undertake the project in the last term of attendance.

 Major Learning Goals